khudgins/documentation/automation/deployment_configuration/tier.rst

 #. **Breach Increment**

-   The breach increment controls the size of the "step" enStratus uses to scale up or down.
-If the minimum and maximum number of servers specification is such that there is room to scale, enStratus will do so by the number of servers specified in the breach increment.
+   The breach increment controls the size of the "step" Enstratius uses to scale up or down.
+If the minimum and maximum number of servers specification is such that there is room to scale, Enstratius will do so by the number of servers specified in the breach increment.

    For example if the minimum and maximum values are 2 and 10, respectively, and the breach increment is 2, if demand requires extra resources, the first scaling action will result in 4 servers.
 The same principle applies to scaling down as it does when scaling up.

-.. note:: If enStratus scaling rules are in place, enStratus reads the values presented to it via a file called /mnt/tmp/stats.properties, that is a product of the /enstratus/bin/calculateAgentData script.
+.. note:: If Enstratius scaling rules are in place, Enstratius reads the values presented to it via a file called /mnt/tmp/stats.properties, that is a product of the /enstratus/bin/calculateAgentData script.